Top 8 Largest Snakes in Africa

 This snake is the sixth largest snake in Africa and the largest viper.
 It is also scientifically known as Bitis Gabonica.

-Gaboon viper is found around Nigeria, Togo, Ghana, Uganda, Kenya, Malawi, Cameroon, Guinea, Mozambique, and Eastern zimbabwe; they also live around the rainforest and near woodlands.
+Gaboon viper is found around Nigeria, Togo, Ghana, Uganda, Kenya, Malawi, Cameroon, Guinea, Mozambique, and Eastern Zimbabwe; they live around the rainforest and near woodlands.

-This serpent is beautifully colored in pink, dark and light brown, yellow, purple, silver, and black.
+This serpent is beautifully colored in pink, dark, light brown, yellow, purple, silver, and black.
 Because of their skin color, they can hide among the leaves on the forest floor.

 Unlike other snakes, the Gaboon viper gives birth to babies, not eggs.
 They gave birth to more than 40 babies.

 Shockingly, the Gaboon viper has no predator.
-I guess even the most vicious snake eater is scared of having a 2-inches fang piercing through its skin.
+I guess even the most vicious snake eater fears having a 2-inch fang piercing through its skin.

 This brings us to the conclusion that the Gaboon viper shouldn’t be kept as a pet, even with its gentle nature.
 It is still very dangerous.